Asian markets advance after S&P 500 snaps losing streak

 The hope in markets had been that the package might tide the economy over until widespread vaccinations can help the world begin to return to normal.
 The legislation includes one-time cash payments of $600 to most Americans, extra benefits for laid-off workers and other financial support.

-Trump said late Tuesday that he wants to see bigger cash payments going to most Americans, up to $2,000 for individuals.
+Trump said he wants to see bigger cash payments going to most Americans, up to $2,000 for individuals.
 He also criticized other parts of the bill.

 But shares eventually drifted upward as investors looked past the unexpected pushback.